ROIMoonbank/Mars/README.md

     (Review the script and mars-cloud.py BEFORE running)\
     `Command: ./run-stream-cloud.sh`

-The Challenge: Adjust the transformation function (`processline`) to create a JSON block that represents the row and adjust to insert the row into the `mars.activity` table\
+## CHALLENGE
-Sample code is available in the streaming folder
+Adjust the transformation function (`processline`) to create the JSON that represents the row and adjust to insert the row into the `mars.activity` table